-Jennie Stephens is a member of the New England Grist Fixer Network, the Climate Social Science Network, was a 2015-2016 Leopold Leadership fellow, and her book “Smart Grid (R)Evolution: Electric Power Struggles” (Cambridge University Press, 2015) explores social and cultural debates about energy system change (co-authored with Wilson & Peterson).
-Before Northeastern University, Professor Stephens was on the faculty at the University of Vermont (2014-2016) and Clark University (2005-2014).
+She is on the advisory group of Feminists Communities for Climate Justice, was a Climate Justice Fellow at Harvard-Radcliffe (2023-2024), is a member of the New England Grist Fixer Network, is part of the Climate Social Science Network, and was a 2015-2016 Leopold Leadership fellow.
+Before moving back to Ireland to join Maynooth University, Professor Stephens was on the faculty at Northeastern University (2016-2024), the University of Vermont (2014-2016) and Clark University (2005-2014).
 She did post-doctoral research at Harvard’s Kennedy School and she has taught courses at Tufts, Boston University, and MIT.
 She earned her PhD at the California Institute of Technology in Environmental Science & Engineering and her BA at Harvard University in Environmental Science and Policy.

 Education